How to Name Your Artwork: Find a Title That Sells

 Search Google for ‘expressions from Shakespeare’ and see the wealth of ideas.
 You may well find the perfect name.
 It’s OK, everyone else does it.

-Alliteration and Rhythm
+Use Alliteration and Rhythm in Your Titles

 I like alliteration, it’s very pleasing to the ear.
 I have a personal favorite that I used many years ago to describe a cat I’d drawn, lying in the shade of a pot plant.